ApryseSDK/pdftron-flutter/README.md

     return status == PermissionStatus.granted;
   }

-  // Platform messages are asynchronous, so we initialize in an async method.
+  // Platform messages are asynchronous, so initialize in an async method.
   Future<void> initPlatformState() async {
     String version;
-    // Platform messages may fail, so we use a try/catch PlatformException. try {
+    // Platform messages may fail, so use a try/catch PlatformException. try {
       PdftronFlutter.initialize("your_pdftron_license_key");
       version = await PdftronFlutter.version;